-are coarse and covers shelter site and flooded village locations.

-For the flooded village layer created, 11 flooded village names could not be found, hence the layer generated is not a complete representation of all villages that were assumed flooded based on the ground truth data.
-Additionally, some flooded village locations and shelter sites appeared to be on waterbodies when using Open Street Map as base layer, but appears to be on land when using Google Satellite as base layer.
-This situation may be due to the changing water levels
+To create the flooded village layer, 201 flooded village locations were georeferenced based on ground truth data provided by MRC.
+Additionally, it should be noted that depending on the base layer used, some flooded village locations and shelter sites appeared to be located on water bodies, indicating either a continuous flux of water levels, the existence of ephemeral water bodies or potential errors in either the data or the base maps.
+For example, when using Open Street Map as a base layer, some villages appear to be on land when using Google Satellite as base layer, they appear to be located on the water.